torc-platform/cdf-validation-action/IMPLEMENTATION_GUIDE.md

 - Signature verification using Cosign
 - Certificate validation

-### 3. Keyless Signing Benefits
+### 3. Key-based Verification Notes

-- No private key management
+- Verify with a provided Cosign public key
-- Uses GitHub's OIDC for identity
+- No dependency on OIDC identity/certificates
-- Verifiable signatures
+- Compatible with TLS-intercepting proxies

 ## Troubleshooting